 - Exclusive security features like TOR-over-VPN (NordVPN) and Split Tunnel (PureVPN).

 TOR is a volunteer-based service and runs on a secure TOR network.
 Australian users can connect to the TOR network using the TOR browser, making Internet data retention useless.
-However, since data passes through volunteer gateways (nodes), Internet surfing is slow, and the privacy protection is only limited to the browser.
+However, since data passes through volunteer gateways (nodes), Internet surfing is slow, and privacy protection is only limited to the browser.
 At the same time, the rest of your network traffic remains exposed for the ISPs to monitor.

 If you want TOR protection but do not want to change your browser, you can opt for NordVPN because it provides TOR-over-VPN functionality.